assetgraph/assetgraph-builder/README.md

 --------

  * **Needs no build configs**.
-Just tell where your HTML file(s) are and it will find the referenced JavaScript, CSS, images etc and will spit out a full independent ready-packed build of your website/app into a directory.
+Just tell where your HTML file(s) are and it will find the referenced JavaScript, CSS, images etc and will spit out a full independent packed build of your website/app into a directory.
  * Auto **minifies/packs** JS,CSS and HTML files.
 Also removes duplicate images, JavaScript, CSS, etc.
  * Supports require.js `define` and `require` statements.
 Mostly replaces require.js's optimization tool.
  * Compiles **LESS** and **SASS** to CSS.
 Strips out the in-browser less compiler.